Vanilla: The queen of spices

 What is Vanilla?

 Only the melipona bee, found in Central America, can pollinate vanilla.
 In other parts of the world, humans duplicate the process using a wooden needle.
-The flower that produces the vanilla bean lasts only one day.
-The beans are hand-picked and then cured, wrapped, and dried in a process that takes 4 to 6 months.
-Due to the complicated and lengthy fermentation process vanilla is the second most expensive spice of the world, after saffron.
+The flower that produces the vanilla bean only lasts one day.
+The beans are hand-picked, then cured, wrapped, and dried in a process that takes 4 to 6 months.
+Due to the complicated and lengthy fermentation process, vanilla is the second most expensive spice in the world, after saffron.
 This is also why vanilla is commonly called “The Queen of Spices”.

 How to use vanilla?

 The main flavor carrier of vanilla is the pod itself.
-To extract the unique aroma from the pod you can simply let it simmer in milk or cream.
-The vanilla milk or vanilla cream can then be used as base for sauces.
+To extract the unique aroma from the pod, you can simply let it simmer in milk or cream.
+The vanilla milk or cream can then be used as a base for sauces.
 Keep in mind that vanilla pods are reusable.
-Meaning you should always clean your vanilla pods after cooking them in liquid so you can make sure to use it again next time.
+Meaning, you should always clean your vanilla pods after cooking them in liquid so you can make sure to use it again next time.

 Feeling lazy?
 If you want to save some time and avoid the boiling down of the vanilla, vanilla powder is a great and simple way – and it is still super tasty!
-After all, our only seasoning that contains vanilla is our best-selling Oatmeal Spice Blend.
-Not only your secret weapon for the morning oatmeal but also all purpose seasoning when it comes to sweet dishes or desserts like oatmeal cookies.
+After all, the only seasoning that contains vanilla is our best-selling Oatmeal Spice Blend.
+Not only your secret weapon for the morning oatmeal, but also the general seasoning when it comes to sweet dishes or desserts like oatmeal cookies.